 - Americans agree climate change is real, and outnumber doubters and deniers two-to-one.
 We need political leadership that listens to what both scientists and their constituents are telling them about climate change.

-Today’s 8th graders have lived through five of the hottest years on record.
+Today’s 8th graders have lived through all five of the hottest years on record .
 2005 was the hottest year ever until 2010, then 2010 was the hottest until 2014 which was replaced by 2015 and then 2016¹.
 The world’s science community agrees this pattern of record-setting heat is the result of human-caused climate change, and we must act or future generations will suffer from excessive heat, food shortages, drought, wildfires, and the spread of tropical diseases like malaria and the Zika virus.

 Climate change is endangering the future of our children and our country, but simply opposing every fossil-fuels project in the US is a short-sighted approach that will not address this threat in the long-term because fossil fuel production is not the problem.
 The problem is the demand for and consumption of fossil fuels.
-What we need is a whole new infrastructure and culture, from power plants to cars and home heating systems, designed around technologies that do not burn fossil fuels.
+We need a whole new infrastructure and culture, from power plants to cars and home heating systems, designed around technologies that do not burn fossil fuels.

 The good news is we are already on our way, and addressing climate change is creating new jobs in our state .
 Our great Pacific Northwest is blessed with abundant hydro, wind, and solar power resources as well as untapped geothermal reserves.
 Not only are these energy sources renewable and carbon-free, they are also inexpensive and represent a huge opportunity for regional business and job growth.

 I will work tirelessly toward the development of a national energy strategy that incorporates conservation and efficiency, the development of green energy technologies like wind and solar, and research and development to create new, carbon-free technologies that create jobs and support our people and economy for generations to come.